-Several floating docks dotted the large body of water and all the girls would swim out to sunbathe on them, while most of the boys, including Travis and his brother Miles, would water-ski or fish or swing out and jump into the lake from long ropes that dangled from tree limbs.
+Floating docks dotted the large body of water where the girls would swim out to sunbathe.
+The boys, including Travis, would waterski or fish or swing out and jump in from long ropes that dangled from tree limbs.

-Her guilty pleasure had been to watch Travis.
-She’d done it as discreetly as possible so no one would notice.
-She’d been in awe of him, fascinated by him, and crushing on him so hard.
-She had thought growing up, moving away, living among her own privileged kind in Nashville society would have cured her of fairy tales filled with hot, sex-in-a-pair-of-jeans Prince Charmings.
-She’d obviously been mistaken.
+Her guilty pleasure had been watching Travis.
+She’d done it as discrete as possible.
+She’d been in awe, fascinated by him, and crushing on him so hard.
+She’d thought growing up, moving away, and living in Nashville society would cure her of fairy tales filled with hot, sex-in-a-pair-of-jeans Prince Charmings.
+She’d been wrong.

 Several minutes later, the curve of her crescent-shaped drive came into view.
-Travis veered to the right and Bella tried to quell the pang of disappointment that the ride was over so soon.
+Travis veered to the right and Bella tried to quell the pang of disappointment that the ride was over.

 He was magnetic, completely at home and yet out of place in this little country setting.
-Global warming had nothing on the heat of Travis’ thick Southern drawl and the crazy things it still did to her insides.
+Global warming had nothing on the heat of Travis’ thick Southern drawl and the crazy things it did to her.

-He pulled to a stop and before she could say anything, even a thank-you for the ride, Travis had the truck in park and the keys out of the ignition.
+He pulled to a stop and before she could thank him for the ride, Travis had the truck in park and the engine off.
 She gaped at him, but he didn’t look at her, only got out and came around to open her door.